-Teachers also can instruct students to compose their own works and share them by recording them on eJamming, then having them peer-reviewed by fellow eJamming students.
+Teachers also can instruct students to compose their own works and share them by recording them on eJamming, then having them peer-reviewed.

 “These are things that you can do with eJamming that you can’t do with traditional education,” Kantor said.
 “It can be supplemental to a traditional education.”